-Annexure A to the Independent Auditor's Report of even date on the Standalone financial Statements of Indo Thai Securities Limited
+Annexure A to the Independent Auditor's Report of even date on the Standalone financial Statements of Indo Thai Securities Limited a) i.
+The said Company has generally maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. ii.
+The company generally maintained proper records showing full particulars of intangible assets.

-The annexure referred to the Independent Auditor's Report to the members of the company on the standalone financial statements for the year ended March 31, 2021, we report that:
+The annexure referred to the Independent Auditor's Report to the members of the company on the standalone financial statements for the year ended March 31, 2022, we report that: